Chichibu incident: Legacy

 Overall, the Chichibu Incident was caused by a combination of liberal, revolutionary ideologies and economic motivations.
 Though the traditional view of the event reduces the peasants' motivations to being purely economic, some scholars see it as part of a suppressed peoples' rights movement in this period.
 Irokawa Daikichi of Tokyo Keizai University, describes the incident in detail in his book, The Culture of the Meiji Period, and argues that it was not simply part of a yonaoshi movement, nor an ordinary uprising by poor peasants looking to absolve themselves of their debts.
 The leaders of the uprising, if not the majority of their followers, were active thinkers of the Freedom and People's Rights movements, and sought no less than to challenge the Meiji government itself.
 According to Irokawa, they were guided by "the revolutionary ideology of the Liberal Party; they had a revolutionary faith that they could 'reform the government, make freedom come to life, and join battle for the people.'"

 Though a monument to the fallen was erected several decades later, a great number of the ringleaders and others who escaped formal punishment have never had their names officially cleared.
 A film, Kusa no Ran, appeared in 2004, directed by Seijirō Kōyama, commemorating the incident's 120th anniversary.

-Some locals in Chichibu claim that the peasant revolt was the inspiration for the fictional setting of Titipu in the British stage play The Mikado, while others suggested that the play's author was inspired by Chichibu silk.
-In March 10, 2001, The Mikado was performed in Chichibu by a cast of local actors.
+Some locals in Chichibu claim that the peasant revolt was the inspiration for the fictional setting of Titipu in the British comic opera The Mikado, while others suggested that the opera's librettist, W. S. Gilbert, was inspired by seeing kimonos made from Chichibu silk.
+In March 10, 2001, The Mikado was first performed in Chichibu by a cast of local actors.